dalanmiller/uw_py-hw/README.md

 ## Week 5 ##
 ### Homework & Reading ###
 * Do homework in Ch.
 10 & 12 (except 12_6)
+* Finishing up 8, 9, 14 as well

 ### In-class ###
 * Checking in